thatc0der/3x3x3-Rubiks-Cube-Solver/README.md

 ### Want to contribute to the project?
 Feel free to add on to this solver, help with the success rate of the image processing, make the GUI better.
 I am willing to work with you.

-Special thanks to Daniel Walton for inspiring me to create the image processing part and helping me understand how to go about it.
-And to David Gilday, who helped me understand the concepts in writting my own solving algorithm and the source of my inspiration to do this.
+Special thanks to Daniel Walton for inspiring me to create the image processing part and helping me understand how to go about it and to David Gilday, who helped me understand the concepts in writing my own solving algorithm and the source of my inspiration to do this.